There are lots of perks that come with learning French.

 Being a truly one-of-a-kind mystery-comedy-musical, the film won many awards including Top Foreign Film from the USA National Board of Review and Best Foreign Language Film from the Chicago Film Critics Association of Awards.

-Available for DVD rental on Netflix or purchase and download from iTunes, “8 Femmes” will improve your French vocabulary and pronunciation through both film and song, as you follow the story through a myriad of strange and catchy musical numbers.
+“8 Femmes” will improve your French vocabulary and pronunciation through both film and song, as you follow the story through a myriad of strange and catchy musical numbers.

 Film #5: “Le Dîner de Cons”